-Transgenic carnation, and specifically the carnation line that is the subject of this proposal, now has a history of safe use.
-There is also sufficient history of use to support the fact that the biology of the crop precludes gene dispersal and dissemination from transgenic carnation at either production locations or after import of flowers.
+Transgenic carnation, and specifically the carnation line that is the subject of this proposal, now has sufficient history of safe use to support the fact that the biology of the crop precludes gene dispersal and dissemination from transgenic carnation at either production locations or after import of flowers.

-- In trials and a period of commercial production in Europe, no observations were made to suggest that GMHP behaved any differently to non genetically modified carnation. - Transgenic carnation flowers have been imported into the EU on a virtually weekly basis for the past 18 months.
-We have received no reports from the users of these flowers to suggest any features or characteristics that would require further monitoring. - Several hundred thousand plants of Florigene Moonlite TM(123.2.38) have been grown in South America since 2000, and several million flowers produced.
-Surveys of the production sites have found no evidence of dissemination from outside of the cultivation area and there have been no adverse effect reports from any of the workers handling the plants or flowers. - Several million flowers of Florigene Moonlite TM(123.2.38) have been exported to the USA and Japan with no reports of adverse effects on distributors or end users. - There is experience of growing and selling two similar transgenic carnation varieties within the EU, without any reports of adverse effects.
+- In trials and a period of commercial production in Europe, no observations were made to suggest that GMHP behaved any differently to non-genetically modified carnation. - Transgenic carnation flowers have been imported into the EU on a virtually weekly basis for the past 18 months.
+We have received no reports from the users of these flowers to suggest any features or characteristics that would require further monitoring. - Several hundred thousand plants of FLORIGENE Moonaqua[TM] (123.8.12) have been grown in South America since 2000, and several million flowers produced.
+Surveys of the production sites have found no evidence of dissemination from outside of the cultivation area and there have been no adverse effect reports from any of the workers handling the plants or flowers.

+- Several million flowers of FLORIGENE Moonaqua[TM] (123.8.12) have been exported to the USA and Japan with no reports of adverse effects on distributors or end users. - There is experience of growing and selling two similar transgenic carnation varieties within the EU, without any reports of adverse effects.

+A general monitoring plan has therefore been proposed for this product.
 The environmental risk assessment indicates no risks associated with the import of the GMHP and that issues associated with imports are the same as non GM carnation flowers.
 As the flowers will not be grown in the EU, there is no requirement for monitoring of production locations within the EU.

 Information collected will be from general surveillance, rather than collection of specific data, or tracing products to end use.